History of Melbourne Knights FC: The return 1977-1983

-It would not be too long before the club once more became one of the top sides in the state.
-In 1978 the club won its second Victorian State League championship comfortably under the guidance of coach and former club great Bill McArthur; the side won a staggering 17 of its 22 matches.
-The powerful side was one of the most dominant Victoria had seen, so much so that the club had clinched the title with 3 matches still remaining.
+Shortly after this, the club became dominant in the state again.
+In 1978 the club won its second Victorian State League championship under the guidance of coach and former club great Bill McArthur; the side won an impressive 17 of its 22 matches.
+The powerful side was one of the most dominant Victoria had seen, and they had clinched the title with 3 matches still remaining.
 That year the club took out the much sought after treble of Ampol Cup, Victorian champions and State League Cup (where it defeated George Cross 3–2), an achievement which no other club has ever been able to achieve.
 The club also made the semi-finals of the Dockerty Cup.
 Essendon Croatia defended its State League title in 1979 under the dual guidance of Duje Zemunik and player-coach John Gardiner.
 It proved to be a much tighter race than the previous year.
 Frankston City had led the league comfortably for most of the season, with the completion of round 17 seeing Frankston 5 points ahead of Essendon Croatia who were sitting in 3rd position.
 In the remaining 5 matches Essendon Croatia went undefeated as it won 4 and drew 1, clinching the league title on a dramatic final day (defeating Altona City 3–1) on goal difference over Frankston City.
 That year Essendon Croatia took out the prestigious treble; State Champions, Dockerty Cup and the State League Cup where it defeated Preston Makedonia 2–1.
 The success was made more remarkable given the club started the 1979 season in turmoil with mass players losses as Yaka Banovic and Eddie Krencevic transferred to National Soccer League clubs, while also losing four other players including Billy Vojtek and Brian Davidson.
-In its first three seasons back in the State League Essendon Croatia won every title that was available, an incredible come back from a club that was all but dead only a few years earlier.
+In its first three seasons back in the State League Essendon Croatia won every title that was available, which was impressive from a club that was almost dead only a few years earlier.
 It was a testament to the dedication of the Croatian community.

-This back to back championship winning side was a powerful one that contained 5 Socceroos; Ken Murphy, Tommy Cumming, Billy Vojtek, Eddie Krnčević and Steve Kokoska.
+This back to back championship winning side contained 5 Socceroos; Ken Murphy, Tommy Cumming, Billy Vojtek, Eddie Krnčević and Steve Kokoska.
 Teenage star Eddie Krnčević made his senior debut at 16 for the club in 1977.
 He would become one of Australia's first overseas success stories.
 Eddie Krnčević headed to Europe in 1981, joining Croatia's Dinamo Zagreb, and he would spend nearly 15 years playing across Europe.
 However the stand out player of the back-to-back winning side was without a doubt the English forward Tommy Cumming who was signed from Sunshine City for $6,500, he won the Player of the Year award in both 78 and 79.